Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Results

 Having set the scale, it is then possible to study the thermodynamic quantities in a continuous range of temperatures across the deconfinement phase transition, and to carry out their extrapolation to the continuum limit.
-As an example, figure~\ref{fig:Delta_at_finite_Ntau} shows our results for the trace dimensionless ratio of the energy-momentum tensor $\Delta$ over the fourth power of the temperature, as obtained from eq.~\eqref{Delta}: the plot shows the results of our simulations at three different values of the lattice spacing, corresponding to simulations on lattices with $\Ntau=5$, $6$, and $7$ sites along the Euclidean-time direction.
+As an example, figure~\ref{fig:Delta_at_finite_Ntau} shows our results for the dimensionless ratio of the trace of the energy-momentum tensor $\Delta$ to the fourth power of the temperature, as obtained from eq.~\eqref{Delta}: the plot shows the results of our main set of simulations at three different values of the lattice spacing, corresponding to simulations on lattices with $\Ntau=5$, $6$, and $7$ sites along the Euclidean-time direction.
+In addition, in order to check that the results at these values of the lattice spacing are already reasonably close to the continuum limit, the plot also includes results obtained from simulations at five temperatures close to the deconfinement transition ($T/\Tc=0.9$, $0.95$, $1$, $1.05$, and $1.1$) from simulations on lattices with $\Ntau=8$ and $9$ sites along the Euclidean-time direction, which, for the sake of clarity, are denoted by larger symbols in the figure.
+The results obtained from these finer lattices appear to be consistent with those obtained from the three largest ensembles (namely, those with $\Ntau=5$, $6$, and $7$).
+It is worth noting that the computational costs of the simulations grow quite quickly, when $\Ntau$ is increased.
+The reason for this can be appreciated by looking at eq.~\eqref{Delta}: the trace of the energy-momentum tensor is proportional to the difference of the plaquette expectation values at finite $T$ and at $T=0$ and to the fourth power of $\Ntau$.
+This means that the $(\langle P \rangle_T - \langle P \rangle_0)$ difference scales (approximately) as $\Ntau^{-4}$, and if the signal-to-noise ratio in the determination of $\Delta/T^4$ has to be held fixed, then the uncertainties on $\langle P \rangle_T$ and $\langle P \rangle_0$ should also be scaled as $\Ntau^{-4}$.
+In turn, this would require a number of independent lattice configurations growing as $\Ntau^8$.
+These are not the only technical challenges that should be faced when $\Ntau$ grows.
+It is known that lattice simulations on very fine lattices incur severe ergodicity problems, due to the phenomenon of critical slowing down~\cite{Wolff:1989wq}; these include, in particular, the inability to efficiently probe sectors of different topological charge~\cite{Schaefer:2010hu}.
+Even though these technical reasons limited the precision that we could obtain in our simulations of the $\Sp(2)$ theory on the finest lattices, we note that the general consistency of the lattice results for the $\Ntau$ values that we considered in this work has also been observed elsewhere for $\SU(N)$ gauge theories~\cite{Datta:2010sq, Borsanyi:2012ve}.
+This gives confidence on the validity of our extrapolations to the continuum limit, within the uncertainties reported here (which are larger than those of previous $\SU(3)$ calculations).
 Note that the trace of the energy-momentum tensor is, in some sense, the most basic equilibrium-thermodynamics quantity that is directly extracted from differences of plaquettes computed in our lattice simulations, while the pressure is obtained by numerical integration of the former, according to eq.~\eqref{pressure}, and the densities of energy and entropy are obtained as linear combinations of $\Delta$ and $p$, through eq.~\eqref{energy_density} and eq.~\eqref{entropy_density}, respectively.